 The Council may, however, decide the hedge is not affecting the reasonable enjoyment of the complainant's property and action is not required.

 Whatever the outcome of the investigation, both the complainant and hedge owner have a right of appeal against the Council's decision.
 There is a separate leaflet concerning appeals entitled 'High Hedges - appealing against the Council's decision'.
 There is no charge for an appeal.

 What is the cost?

 There is a fee payable to the Council if you make a formal complaint.
-The fee is currently £207 and relates to the costs to the Council of carrying out the formal investigation and any formal action in relation to the complaint.
+The fee is currently £211 and relates to the costs the Council incurs when carrying out the formal investigation and any formal action in relation to the complaint.
 The fee, payable once the Council has determined to accept the complaint, must be paid in full prior to any further action being taken.
 The fee is non-returnable regardless of the outcome.